-We may also use derivatives for investment purposes, to increase performance, for example by protecting the Sub-Fund against falls in the value of shares, and to generate income, and for efficient portfolio management (as described below under Additional Techniques).
+We may use derivatives including, but not limited to, exchange-traded index and single stock options and futures, for investment purposes.
+We may use these derivatives to increase performance, for example by protecting the Sub-fund against falls in the value of shares, to generate income and for efficient portfolio management (as described below under Additional Techniques).
+Furthermore, forward foreign exchange contracts will be used for managing currency risk.
 Derivatives are financial contracts whose value is linked to the price of another asset (e.g. indices, rates, share prices, currencies).